-- Make sure the line is tied to the anchor and tie the other end of the line to the forward cleat or bow eve. - Head the boat into the wind or current over the spot where you - Stop the boat before lowering the anchor. - When the anchor hits bottom, slowly back up the boat, keeping tension on the line.
-Let out an anchor line that is 6 to 7 times the depth of the water.
-For example, if you are in 10 feet of water, let out 60 to 70 feet of line. - Secure anchor line to the bow cleat.
-Pull on line to make sure - Occasionally check your position against the shoreline.
+- Make sure the line is tied to the anchor and tie the other end of the line to the forward cleat or bow eye. - Head the boat into the wind or current over the spot where you want to lower the anchor. - Stop the boat before lowering the anchor.

+- When the anchor hits bottom, slowly back up the boat, keeping tension on the line.
+Let out an anchor line that is 4 to 6 times the depth of the water.
+For example, if you are in 3 m (10 ft) of water, let out 12 to 18 m (40 to 60 ft) of line. - Secure anchor line to the bow cleat.
+Pull on line to make sure anchor is holding. - Occasionally check your position against the shoreline.
 If the anchor is dragging and you are drifting, reset the anchor.